BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/Cucumber/README.md

 # Testing openCart using Cucumber

-This directory contains the cucumber files for testing the $$*TODO* module name$$ module of the openCart application.
+This directory contains the cucumber files for testing the whishlist and products list modules of the openCart application.

 ## Running the tests